san-kumar/laravel-crud/README.md

 This too will remove the files from the disk but will also create a Zip archive of all the removed files too.

+# Roadmap

+This document describes the roadmap for the next major version of the Symfony framework.

+## Automatic unit testing

+Automatically generate unit tests for all generated CRUD.